BenjaminSiskoo/nSide/README.txt

    Added preliminary support for NES 2.0.
 This allows submappers to influence purification of Konami VRC games, distinguish between IREM-HOLYDIVER and JALECO-JF-16 (Cosmo Carrier), among other things.

-   (auto_purify only) Added support for PRG ROMs that are 8192 bytes long, half the minimum size needed for iNES and NES 2.0.
-If a 16384-byte PRG ROM has 2 halves with the same data, it is truncated to 8192 bytes.

-   (auto_purify only) Corrected the Sufami Turbo database to give SD Gundam Generation - Colony Kakutouki 0x2000 bytes of RAM.
-It erroneously had 0x800, preventing it from saving properly.